MerrickMath/LinearAlgebra/index.md

 ### In Class Materials

 ### Games
-* <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/VectorBattle.pdf">  Vector Battle: </a> This game is a vector arithmatic/geomtery variant of the game <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/Onitama.pdf">  </a>.
+* <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/VectorBattle.pdf">  Vector Battle: </a> This game is a vector arithmatic/geomtery variant of the game <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/Onitama.pdf"> Onitama </a>.
 More board variants can be found <a href="https://merrickmath.github.io/MerrickMath.github.io-LinearAlgebra/Activities/Games/VectorBoardVariants.pdf"> here. </a>